 For this reason, much of Caritas Australia’s work centres on helping rural communities.

 Our work in Mozambique

-Through In 2011/12 Caritas Australia implemented three projects through three local partners in Mozambique.
-We spent nearly $380,000 on a range of issues such as access to clean water, sanitation, food security, HIV/AIDS, orphans and vulnerable children, and local advocacy.
+Through In 2011/12 Caritas Australia implemented 4 programs through 4 local partners in Mozambique.
+We worked on a range of issues such as access to clean water, sanitation, food security, HIV/AIDS, orphans and vulnerable children, and local advocacy.